neumannLizzie/conditional-covariance/README.md

 c("min:", min(zseq), "max:", max(zseq))
 ```

+    ## [1] "min:" "-3"   "max:" "26.3"

-## Different Approaches for the Estimation of the Conditional Mean
+## Four different Approaches for the Estimation of the Conditional Mean

 For estimating the conditional covariance we need a conditional
 estimation of the mean, here we implemented 4 different versions on how